wellcomecollection/catalogue-pipeline/docs/search_relevance/tests/008-BoolBoosted-vs-PhaserBeam.md

 We think this should give us much better matching of items people know the name of, but retain the fetching of things that are loosely relevant.

-<sup>*</sup>A named feature is a piece of data in which the whole phrase contains
-semantic meaning. e.g. subjects, genres, titles, people and organisation names etc.

 ### Known unknowns
 After running through the explain API with this, boosting seems to be similar, but not exactly the same as what you put in the query, we'll be exploring further as to why that is the case.

+### Glossary

+<h4 id="glossary-named-feature">Named feature</h4>
+A named feature is a piece of data in which the whole phrase contains semantic meaning. e.g. subjects, genres, titles, people and organisation names etc.

 ## Results